caparrov/test-github-page/resources/performance-model.md

 ## Microarchitecture model
 Figure 2 illustrates the high-level microarchitecture model used in ERM.
-The processor core is modelled by a total of X parameters that define common features of modern superscalar microarchitectures such as out-of-order execution buffers (green boxes), execution units for different types of arithmetic operations (red boxes), or multi-level memory subsystem (blue boxes).
+The processor core is modelled by a total of 40 parameters that define common features of modern superscalar microarchitectures such as out-of-order execution buffers (green boxes), execution units for different types of arithmetic operations (red boxes), or multi-level memory subsystem (blue boxes).

 <p align="center">